Arjun Kapoor

-Arjun Kapoor (/hi/; born 26 June 1985) is an Indian actor who works in Hindi films.
+Arjun Kapoor (born 26 June 1985) is an Indian actor who worked in Hindi cinema.
 Born to the Surinder Kapoor family, he is the son of film producers Boney Kapoor and Mona Shourie.
 Kapoor was featured in Forbes Indias Celebrity 100 list from 2014 to 2017 and in 2019.

 Kapoor started his career working as an assistant director and producer on Nikhil Advani's productions and two of his father's productions.
 He later made his acting debut under Yash Raj Films romantic drama Ishaqzaade (2012) a commercial success earning him Filmfare Award for Best Male Debut nomination and winning the Zee Cine Award for Best Male Debut.
-Kapoor achieved further successes in the 2014 films, the crime action Gunday, the romantic comedy 2 States, the comedy drama Ki & Ka (2016) and received praise for the black comedy Sandeep Aur Pinky Faraar (2021).
-This success was followed by a series of commercially unsuccessful films and a career decline, with the exception of Half Girlfriend (2017) and Singham Again (2024).
+Kapoor achieved further successes in the 2014 films, the crime action Gunday, the romantic comedy 2 States, the comedy drama Ki & Ka (2016) and received praise for the black comedy Sandeep Aur Pinky Faraar (2021).This success was followed by a series of commercially unsuccessful films and a career decline, with the exception of Half Girlfriend (2017) and Singham Again (2024).
+The poorly received Mere Husband Ki Biwi (2025) was followed by a hiatus from acting.

 In addition to acting, Kapoor hosted several award ceremonies.
 He also ventured into television with hosting the seventh season of Indian reality TV series Fear Factor: Khatron Ke Khiladi 7.

 Early life and family

-Arjun Kapoor was born on 26 June 1985 in Bombay, Maharashtra, to film producer Boney Kapoor and the entrepreneur Mona Shourie Kapoor.
+Arjun Kapoor was born on 26 June 1985 in Mumbai, Maharashtra, to film producer Boney Kapoor and the entrepreneur Mona Shourie Kapoor.
 Kapoor is of Punjabi ancestry from both sides.
 He is the grandson of filmmaker Surinder Kapoor.
 He is the nephew of actors Anil Kapoor, Sanjay Kapoor and producer Sandeep Marwah, and the first-cousin of former actress Sonam Kapoor, actors Mohit Marwah, Harshvardhan Kapoor and producer Rhea Kapoor.
 He has a younger sister, Anshula Kapoor.
 Actress Sridevi was his stepmother, and he also has two half-sisters, Khushi Kapoor and Janhvi Kapoor.

 He was 11 when his father separated from his mother.
 When asked in an interview about his father's second marriage, Kapoor said: "When we were kids, it was difficult.
 But what can you do?
 How long will you complain?
 You have to accept what is, take it on your chin, and move on."
 He added, "We don't really meet and spend time together so it doesn't really exist".
 His mother died in 2012.
 However, after Sridevi died in 2018, his relationship with his half-sisters Khushi and Jahnvi improved.
 Kapoor also opened up on the bullying he faced post Boney's marriage with Sridevi.

 Kapoor was educated at the Arya Vidya Mandir school in Mumbai, which he attended until his 11th grade.
 After failing his eleventh grade examinations, he quit his studies and did not complete grade 12.
 In his teens and early twenties, Kapoor developed obesity and approximately weighed 140 kg; he later said that due to his condition, he used to be "sloppy, grumpy" and "under-confident".